nshki/nshki.com/_posts/2019-01-29-es6-in-gulp-projects.md

 ---
 layout: post
-title: ES6 in Gulp Projects
+title: ES6 in Gulp projects
 date: 2019-01-29
 permalink: /es6-in-gulp-projects/
 description: How to setup a Gulp project to use ES6 and still use libraries such as jQuery.